Epochs

 luna s.lst x=A < extract.txt

-, for example, Luna looks for
+, for example, Luna searches for

 annots/id001.eannot

-not match the value specified by the variable ${x}
+value specified by the variable ${x}

-this case is set to A
+(here set to A

-.
 After RESTRUCTURE

-and create a new sample list s-A.lst
+and creates a matching sample list s-A.lst

-command on the
+on the new project:

 luna s-A.lst -s DESC